dmitrymomot/gokit/validator/README.md

 - 30+ built-in validators for common validation scenarios
 - Custom validation rule support with simple registration mechanism
 - Customizable error messages with translator function support
+- Customizable field names in error messages using struct tags
 - Recursive validation for nested structs and slices
 - Thread-safe implementation for concurrent use